Do you want to know about the Best South Window Facing Plants Indoor? Read on to find out the best ones for a greener home.

-Look at the Best Houseplants for North-Facing Windows here
+Look at the Best Plants for the Front Door here

 South facing location is best for plants that love to be in sunlight.
 As the sun sets in the west, this part of the house sees the most amount of natural light during the day.
 The light gets more intense, especially if you live in the Northern Hemisphere.

-This spot is great for flowering plants, herbs, and basically any plant that loves to thrive in sun.
+This spot is great for flowering plants, herbs, and basically any plant that loves to thrive in the sun.
+Ready to check some of these beauties out?
+Let’s dive in!

 Find out the Best Indoor Plants for East-Facing Windows here